-The nuts and bolts! (this page is (basically always) under construction!)
+The nuts and bolts! (this page is (basically always) under construction)

 What are your priorities? #1.
 Health #2.
 Temperament, and socialization #3.
 Color ... #45.
 Size (If you're looking for "the biggest cat ever!"
 I suggest you find another breeder, as that isn't one of my priorities.)

 Do you ship kittens?
 No. Our families either drive or fly to pick up their kittens.
 That way you get to meet us, meet the parents, and littermates!
 We have kittens all over - in Vermont, Washington, Idaho, Georgia, Florida, Tennessee, Kentucky, and of course Ohio and many others.
 I can help coordinate a pet nanny to fly your kitten for you, which usually costs between $400 and $800 depending on your location.

 Do you perform health testing?
 Yes, all our cats are at minimum tested for an array of DNA issues, including HCM, PkDef, PKD, and about a hundred others.
 Most receive heart echocardiograms to determine heart health.
 We go to Ohio State University's Veterinary school and research center, and echos are performed by board certified veterinary cardiologists.
 Results are available upon request.

 How big are your Maine Coons?
 When fully mature (this takes 3-5 years!), the Maine Coon average male is 15-22 pounds, and the females are 10-15 pounds.
 As with people, there is a lot of variation in there, and boys from the samelitter can end up as much as 10 pounds different in size!
 Please know that I am a little touchy about people who only care about getting "an enormous cat."
 And once a cat gets overly large, there are increased health risks (especially hip dysplasia and HCM).
 A healthy cat is infinitely more important to me than a huge one.
 This article here is helpful for explaining size and deceptive photo angles.